Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 And I think the American people are smart.

-And when they see Hillary Clinton, you know, destroying servers, destroying evidence, um, you know, not being prosecuted for using her attorneys to create the steel dossier, when they see people like Joe Biden not being prosecuted for documents, and then Donald Trump does even less, and he's being criminally prosecuted for and now possibly being sent to prison for the rest of his life.
+And when they see Hillary Clinton, you know, destroying servers, destroying evidence, you know, not being prosecuted for using her attorneys to create the steel dossier, when they see people like Joe Biden not being prosecuted for documents, and then Donald Trump does even less, and he's being criminally prosecuted for it, and now possibly being sent to prison for the rest of his life.

-I mean, I it's hypocrisy on on full display.
+I mean, it's hypocrisy on full display.

 And I actually think this will help him in swing states.

-Places like Arizona and Georgia, Pennsylvania, I mean, you know, they they have a great libertarian spirit, and there's a lot of healthy distrust at times for the government, and this is clearly government overreach, prosecutor misconduct.
+I mean, you know, they have a great libertarian spirit, and there's a lot of healthy distrust at times for the government.

-You and I have talked about this that it will be overturned.
+You and I have talked about this, that it will be overturned.

 It'll be overturned on appeal.

-But I think the real question is, and I would I'm worried about I've always had this theory that this judge is a little bit like John Surika from Watergate, and he fancies himself as a historical figure, and that's why he's gonna, you know, he's gonna have other Trump-related cases.
+But I think the real question is, and I'm worried about, is I've always had this theory that this judge is a little bit like John Sarica from Watergate.

-He did the the grand jury on this.
+He did the grand jury on this.

 There's no way anyone goes to prison or jail.

-But I actually think the normal rules of the justice system have been out the window, and I think the prosecutors are gonna push for prison time.
+But I actually think the normal rules of the justice system have been out the window.

 And I think this judge, even if it ends up being time, he may end up trying to put President Trump in jail or prison to keep him from campaigning.